Implementing Frontend Setting

 yarn create next-app client --ts

-directory will be created with the minimal setup required for a Next.js
+The client directory will be created with the minimal setup required for a Next.js project.

 At this stage, your folder structure should look like this: